 Take a break and relax with Pigment, the ultimate coloring book app.

-Pigment is a free to download app with over 2,200 designs and over 21 brushes and fills.
+Pigment is a free-to-download app with over 2,400 designs and over 21 brushes and fills.
+Unlock all the designs, features, and your true coloring potential with the Premium Access subscription.

 Before we dive in, let's review the different icons you will find in Pigment.